The Valley Catholic

-The Valley Catholic is the official quarterly magazine of the Roman Catholic Diocese of San Jose in California.
-It is primarily written in English but includes sections in Spanish and Vietnamese.
-Its motto is "The Good News of the Diocese of San Jose" (La revista de la Diócesis de San José; Tạp chí của Giáo phận San José).
+The Valley Catholic is the official bimonthly magazine of the Roman Catholic Diocese of San José in California.
+Its motto is "The Magazine of the Diocese of San José" (La revista de la Diócesis de San José; Tạp chí của Giáo phận San José).

+Content

+The trilingual publication features parallel text in English, Spanish, and Vietnamese, the three most commonly spoken languages in the diocese.
+In the print edition, half of the articles are printed in English and Spanish, while the other half are in English and Vietnamese.
+Each article includes a QR code to read the article online in a third language.

+The diocese relies on native language speakers to translate text from English and ensure diverse representation in photographs.
+Special features commemorate culturally significant feast days and celebrations, such as Santo Niño, Tết, Simbang Gabi, and Our Lady of Guadalupe.

 History

-The Valley Catholic was founded in 1982.
-It originally published as a newspaper 19 times a year, roughly biweekly.
+Weeks after the Diocese of San José split from the Archdiocese of San Francisco, The Valley Catholic began publishing as a newspaper in March 1981.
+The San Francisco archdiocese's newspaper, The Monitor, folded in 1984 partly due to reduced readership in the South Bay.
+The Valley Catholic originally published 19 times a year, roughly biweekly.
 In 2021, after a 14-month hiatus due to the COVID-19 pandemic, it was relaunched as a magazine.